 Once all pins have been configured, the MODE button returns to the main menu.
-Remember to save changes at the ?? menu if required.

 iD Hard ID Number

 Pressing SET at the iD menu option enters the hard ID sub menu.

 At factory default the unit has the last 4 digits of the serial number as its Hard ID.